yuanyuan2000/btc_bot/README.md

 ## Git commands:
 1. If you want to push your code, please use `git push origin <branch-name>` after using `git add .` and `git commit -m "<your commit message>"` (You need to set the `origin` url first)
 2. If you want to pull the latest code, please use `git pull origin <branch-name>` (You need to set the `origin` url first)
-3. If you want to create a new branch, please use `git checkout -b <branch-name>` (We use the develop branch as the default development branch, and when we finish a version, we will merge the develop branch to the main branch)
+3. If you want to create a new branch, please use `git checkout -b <branch-name>` (We use the develop branch as the default development branch, and when we finish a version, we will merge the develop branch to the main branch).
+Then you can push it to the github by `git push origin <branch-name>`.